-Aspinity's RAMP™ (Reconfigurable Analog Modular Processor) technology is a neural-inspired processing platform that brings the versatility, performance, and consistency of digital systems into the lower-power analog domain to achieve the increasing levels of efficiency required for implementing sophisticated AI at the edge.
+Aspinity's RAMP (Reconfigurable Analog Modular Processor) technology is an analog processing platform that brings the versatility, performance, and consistency of digital neural processing systems into the lower-power analog domain to achieve the increasing levels of efficiency required for implementing sophisticated AI at the edge.

 While it has long been recognized that analog can help us build much more power-efficient neural networks and AI systems –the implementation into deployable AI products has been stymied by the challenges typically associated with low-power analog circuit design such as susceptibility to manufacturing and environment variations, requirement for different fixed function analog circuits, and the lack of available high-precision analog memory that can be implemented at the compute elements.